-Muskellunge sampling was conducted in March of 2015.
-Based on sample data, muskie fishing at Fellows should be good in 2016.
-Data from last year indicated that 32 percent of the population is greater than 36 inches (legal harvest size) and 19 percent of the population exceeds 40 inches.
-This is the highest percentage of fish over 40 inches observed in a muskie survey on Fellows Lake since 2004.
-The largest fish observed during last year's sampling was 44.8 inches.
-Show-Me Muskie Program anglers fishing for muskies in 2014 encountered a muskie every 4.5 hours and it took anglers 21.6 hours of fishing to catch a muskie 36" or longer.
-This was the lowest number of hours needed to catch a legal fish in the state in 2014.
-Sample data and fishing reports create a positive outlook for muskie fishing in 2016, as the populations seems to have recovered from the high water temperatures and extremely low lake levels during the 2012 drought.
+Muskellunge sampling was conducted in March of 2018.
+Based on sample data, muskie fishing at Fellows should be good in 2019.
+Data from last year indicated that 38 percent of the population is greater than 36 inches (legal harvest size) and almost 20 percent of the population exceeds 40 inches.
+This is the highest percentage of fish over 40 inches observed in Fellows Lake since 2004.
+The largest fish observed during last year's sampling was 47 inches long and weighed 27 pounds.
+Show-Me Muskie Program anglers fishing for muskies in 2017 reported the best overall catch rate and best catch rates of fish over 36" since 2001.
+Program anglers encountered a muskie every 4.1 hours and spent on average 7.4 hours of fishing to catch a muskie 36 inches or longer.
 Expect best muskie fishing success on overcast, rainy days during the fall or early spring months when water temperature is below 70 degrees F. Fish large spinners, bucktails, or crank baits near brush structure or weed beds.
 Muskies are occasionally caught as anglers fish for largemouth bass or walleye.
 Careful handling of both sub-legal and legal muskie at the water's surface will increase their chances for survival.
 Fishing for muskie during summer months when water temperature is warmer, will likely decrease the chance for survival of released muskie.